fasterit/drupal_htpasswdsync/README.txt

   - overwrite

-    Activate if you want to overwrite your htpassword file.
+    Activate if you want to overwrite your htpasswd file.
 I left inactive htpasswdsync will try its best to keep old entries, but will only try.

 -- CUSTOMIZATION --